Microblogging: Origin

-Non-Chinese microblogging services, such as Twitter, Facebook, Plurk, Tumblr, and Google+, are censored in China.
-Chinese Weibo services such as Sina Weibo and Tencent Weibo are available to the Chinese people, offering similar functionality to Twitter and Facebook.
-They provide microposting, allow users to comment on each others' posts, allow posting with graphical emoticons, and support inclusion of images, music and video files.
+Non-Chinese microblogging services, such as X (Twitter), Facebook, Plurk and Tumblr are censored in China.
+Chinese Weibo services such as Sina Weibo are available to the Chinese people, offering similar functionality to X (Twitter) and Facebook.
+They provide microposting, allow users to comment on each other's posts, allow posting with graphical emoticons, and support inclusion of images, music and video files.
 A survey by the Data Center of China Internet from 2010 showed that Chinese microblog users most often pursued content that was created by friends or experts in a specific field or was related to celebrities.